 Since we KNOW you are one smart cookie, we know you've been doing everything in your power to stay on top of this video marketing thing.
 You make your videos, right?
 Right.

 Be honest - do your videos have subtitles?
-Do you know how to transcribe video to text?
+Do you know how to transcribe video?
 Do you know how important that is?

 We'll get to it in a minute.
 The main takeaway here is that you should be doing it.
 Don't worry, it doesn't mean you'll suddenly have hours and hours of work on your hands.
-There are quick and easy ways to transcribe video to text.
+There are quick and easy ways to transcribe video and audio.

 Also, don’t forget about your old videos, as well.
 If you have old, evergreen videos that still aren’t transcribed, you’re actually sitting on a GOLDMINE of content just waiting to be repurposed!